vsillan/game-server-programming-course/README.md

 # Game Server programming with ASP.NET Core and MongoDB

 This is a course about game server programming made for Metropolia UAS Game Development curriculum.
-The aim of the course is to give an overview of creating Web API's suitable for creating online features typical for games.
-This is not about creating realtime multiplayer games.
+The aim of the course is to give an overview of creating Web API's suitable for creating online features typical to games.
+This course is not about creating realtime multiplayer games.

 The technologies chosen for this course are ASP.NET Core and MongoDB.
 The main reasons for choosing these particular technologies are that they are open source and capable of handling demands of global scale online games.

+## Requirements

+- Basic object oriented programming skills (C# is not a prerequisite)

 ## The weekly schedule